The demand for government debt

 Focus

 We investigate how central bank balance sheet policies affect investor demand for government debt.
-As central banks embark on quantitative tightening (QT) to shrink their balance sheets, how different sectors will absorb government debt will largely depend on how sensitive their demand is to changes in the yields (or prices) of government bonds.
-We study compositional shifts in the investors that hold government debt in the euro area, Japan, the United Kingdom and the United States, and ask how different investor groups would respond under QT.
+As central banks embark on quantitative tightening (QT) to shrink their balance sheets, how different sectors absorb government debt will largely depend on how sensitive their demand is to changes in the yields (or prices) of government bonds.
+We study compositional shifts in the investors that hold government debt in the euro area, Japan, the United Kingdom and the United States, and consider how different investor groups would respond to changes the supply of government bonds.

 Contribution

-We estimate the yield sensitivity of demand for government bonds across different sectors and how this shapes the way that the government bond market adjusts under QT.
+We estimate the yield demand elasticity for government bonds across different sectors and how this shapes the way that the government bond market adjusts when central banks implement balance sheet policies.
 To set the stage, we first run regressions that measure the marginal absorption by different investor groups as the total amount of government debt outstanding changes.
 We then draw on a demand system approach to compute the yield sensitivity.
 To account for any endogeneity between latent demand by various investor groups and government bond yields, we rely on monetary policy surprises as instruments for the yields in two-stage least squares regressions.

 Findings